MichaelSebero/CoolRune/README.md

 	 CoolRune is a Meta-Distribution of Artix Linux with enchanced performance, privacy and productivity.

 ## Features
-A visually appealing XFCE desktop enviroment.
+A visually appealing custom XFCE desktop enviroment.

 Gaming optimizations.